 This post contains affiliated links.
 As an Amazon Associate I earn a small commission from qualifying purchases at no extra cost to you.

-The clay hearts are dry, It’s time now for a light sanding to obtain a smooth finish, before adding colour.
+The clay hearts are dry, It’s time now for sanding and starting the finish, when we will add colour.

 If you missed part 1, you can read it here https://artandgiftsbymaz.com/seaside-inspired-air-dry-clay-heart-oil-diffusers-part-1/